 Sometimes, it feels like we only got married recently; other times, it feels like this has been dragging on for a million years.

-Overall, we have had a lot of fun, enjoyed numerous adventures and have lived life to the max.
-Being in a marriage or relationship teaches you so much about yourself, others and life in general, but these are 13 solid things I’ve learned over the past 13 years:
+We’ve had a lot of fun and there’s been a lot of pain.
+Being in a long-term relationship teaches you so much about yourself, others and life in general; and these are the top 13 solid things I’ve learned over the past 13 years:

 - Kindness Rules the Roost